Cornelii/TIL/Django&Flask/Django.md

 # Django

 ## I. Framework
-Framework is like Opening chain store to concentrate to offer service.
+Framework is like Opening chain store to concentrate only offering service.

 If you do not use framework, do following yourself...
 URL parsing